YevhenBiiak/06-Audio-Player/README.md

 ## Used Frameworks:

-- UIKit: for creating the user interface and handling user interactions;
+- `UIKit` for creating the user interface and handling user interactions;
-- AVFoundation: for playing audio and extracting metadata from audio files;
+- `AVFoundation` for playing audio and extracting metadata from audio files;
-- MediaPlayer: for controlling the system's audio output volume.
+- `MediaPlayer` for controlling the system's audio output volume.

 <details><summary>Used classes</summary>